firoagni/ai-development-tutorials/ai_solution_building_guide.md

 You say: "Help this customer with their refund issue."

 The agent thinks:
-- "I need to know who this customer is --> let me query the database"
+- "I need to know who this customer is —> let me query the user database"
+- "Let me check whether they ordered something recently —> let me query the order database"
-- "I see they ordered something recently --> let me check our refund policy document"
+- "I see that they ordered something recently which they cancelled a day ago —> let me check the payment system"
-- "The policy says refunds take 3-5 days --> let me check the payment system"
+- "The refund is processing —> let me check our refund policy document"
-- "The refund is processing --> let me explain this to the customer"
+- "The policy says refunds take 3-5 days —> let me explain this to the customer"

 You didn't tell it to do any of those steps.
 It figured out the plan on its own.